kartonfarkas/api_docs/source/suite/exports/registrations.rst

      - If *distribution_method* is **local**, then *ftp_settings* is ignored.
    * - notification_url
      - string
-     - request is sent to the url if the export is ready
+     - A request is sent to the url if the export is ready.
+This way it is not necessary to poll the export status.
      - The payload is the same as the result of `querying export status <http://emarsys-dev.readthedocs.org/en/latest/suite/exports/query_status.html>`_.

 Request Example